rust-lang/reference/src/attributes.md

   object file that this item's contents will be placed into.
 - `no_mangle` - on any item, do not apply the standard name mangling.
 Set the symbol for this item to its identifier.
-- `must_use` - on structs and enums, will warn if a value of this type isn't used or assigned to a variable.
-You may also include an optional message by using `#[must_use = "message"]` which will be given alongside the warning.

 ### Deprecation